Tanmoybir/my-course-roster/README.md

 For more details about each course, pricing, and enrollment, please visit the respective course pages.
 If you have any questions or need assistance, don't hesitate to contact our support team.

 We look forward to helping you achieve your IT learning goals!
+# Assignment Project State Management

+This README.md file provides guidance on how to effectively manage the state of your assignment project.

+## Overview

+Managing the state of your assignment project is crucial for successful completion.
+This document outlines the key steps to achieve effective project state management.

+## Steps for Project State Management

+1. **Planning:** First I am thinking how can do this project.Just part by part i am doing assignment.

+2. **Task Tracking:** Use a task management tool or software to list all the tasks, their status, and priorities.
+This can be as simple as a to-do list or a more robust project management tool like Trello.

+3. **Time Management:** Allocate specific blocks of time for working on the assignment.
+Set aside focused periods to work on tasks, and avoid multitasking as it can lead to decreased productivity.

+## Contact Information

+If you have any questions or need assistance, feel free to contact us at [tanmoy@email.com](mailto:tanmoy@email.com).